magento/devdocs/src/contributor-guide/contributing.md

 -  System configuration settings you have changed
 -  Detailed information on entities created (Products, Customers, etc)
 -  Magento version
--  Anything else that would help a developer replicate the bug
+-  Anything else that would help a developer reproduce the bug

 Example: